 I am the admin at URPotential.
 Before working here i was working at an estate agents, where i viewed properties and carried out admin activities

 I started my apprenticeship at URPotential back in April.
 My role is to maintain the database, assisting Ben at the front office, and general office duties.
 I am also a Digital Champion, where i help individuals learn basic computer skills.
 I also work alongside the Training coordinator, booking training courses for individuals, researching training opportunities.

-Hello, I am Nina Beavers, I am currently the Youth Support Worker for various groups in Blackpool, these include LGBT under 25’s and LGBT family support, and the Young Trans* group.
-I am also on the Targeted Youth Support team for Wyre and Fylde.
-I have been involved in Youth and Community work for approximately 20 years obtaining my professional Community and Youth work qualification from St Martins College in Lancaster in 1996.
+Hi, I am Nina Beavers, I am currently the Youth Support Worker for various groups in Blackpool, these include LGBT under 25’s, LGBT Family Support, and the Young Trans* group.
+I have been involved in Youth and Community work for approximately 25 years obtaining my Professional Community and Youth Work Qualification from St Martins College Lancaster in 1996.

-I’ve worked in variety formal and informal settings from centre based to detached, and everything in between!
-I’ve been a foster carer, and am I Barnardos Supported Lodgings volunteer, I embrace new experiences, and my life changed dramatically when I adopted a little boy.
+I’ve worked in a variety of formal and informal settings from centre based to detached, and everything in between!
+I’ve been a Foster carer, and a Barnardos Supported Lodgings volunteer, I embrace new experiences, and my life changed dramatically when I adopted a little boy.
 Life is a learning curve where anything is possible.

 Hi my name is Erin.
 I am currently the Admin Apprentice at URPotential.
 Before I started at URPotential I completed my studies at St Mary’s Sixth form studying Btec Sport, Ctec Business, Religious Studies and Applied Science.
 My role includes answering the phone, ensuring the data base is kept updated, being the first point of contact when people enter the building and carrying out general duties within the office.